gabbersepp/dev.to-posts/blog-posts/net-internals/how-to-debug-with-windbg/how-to-debug-with-windbg.md

 ![](./assets/bp-defered.jpg)

 A `deferred` or `unresolved` breakpoint is one that gets active as soon as the module `NonExistingApp` is loaded.
-If you use `bp` and specify a location that does not exist currentl, then `bp` does the same as `bu`.
+If you use `bp` and specify a location that does not exist currently, then `bp` does the same as `bu`.

 ### bm: Set breakpoints to symbols that match a pattern
 You also can specify a set of breakpoints by passing a pattern: